 - Participation in LWC’s month-long Walk for Wildlife event;

 - Admission to a pre-event kickoff event and mixer;

 - Advance notice of special events; and,

-- Some teams (such as Watermark Walks for Wildlife) offer additional rewards for participation on that team.
+- Some teams offer additional rewards for participation on that team.

 Everyone wins in this event because we’re getting out in nature, seeing and learning about new things, and helping to provide critical citizen science data for the study of our wildlife systems.

-Specialized medals for top five teams and top individuals reporting:
+Special recognition will be made for the top three teams and individuals reporting:

 - Most parks/wildlife locations visited;

 Register and Support Teams Now

 Visit the Registration Page to form or join a team, or visit the Supporters Page to make a donation.
 To form or support a Youth Team visit the Youth Team Page.
 Anyone donating $100 or more will be acknowledged on our Thank You page.